2020PB/police-brutality/reports/Oregon.md

 ### Violent arrest made by federal officers | July 27th

-Footage shows a violent arrest made by federal officers.
+Footage shows a violent arrest made by federal officers near 3rd and Salmon.
 One officer sits on a woman's back, pressing a baton into her neck.
 The woman repeatedly states she cannot breathe.
 The officer then kneels on her back while another officer kneels on her arm and handcuffs her.
 One officer standing nearby states the woman was resisting arrest.
 She does not appear to resist at any point during the available footage, though an officer tells her to stop resisting.

 tags: arrest, baton, knee, zip-tie

 id: or-portland-181

-geolocation:
+geolocation: 45.5162412,-122.6765964

 **Links**